 Grades for students enrolled in the Omaha Public Schools (OPS) are based on achievement of district-wide/State content standards, which specify what students should know and be able to do.
-Standards are the same across schools and classrooms for the same cheating, collusion, falsifying records, lying, plagiarism courses in the Omaha Public Schools.
+Standards are the same across schools and classrooms for the same courses in the Omaha Public Schools.
 These common grading practices are intended to ensure students have the knowledge and skills necessary for the next level of a course, the next grade or readiness for college or the workforce.